 New York Census and Redistricting Institute

-Now that data collection for the 2020 Census has concluded, the New York Census and Redistricting Institute engages and educates public institutions, nonprofit organizations, and the public about law and policy relating to the national census in 2020 and subsequent city and state redistricting.
+Now that data collection for the 2020 Census has concluded, the New York Census and Redistricting Institute serves as a non-partisan redistricting resource center.
 It is the first institute of its kind for a New York City academic institution and provides unique and timely research opportunities for New York Law School students.

 Adjunct Professor and Senior Fellow Jeffrey M. Wice, a national census expert and preeminent authority on New York redistricting, leads the Institute’s legal and policy efforts, supported by Fellow Nicholas P. Stabile.